pixelkat5/Ripping-toolbox/README.md

 <details><summary><strong>Game exclusive resources</strong></summary>

-> [!CAUTTION]
-> Most of this is just game exclusive so unlike the other tols, these/this will really only work for one or two games.
+CAUTION: Most of this is just game exclusive so unlike the other tools, these/this will really only work for one or two games.

 **Pokemon ripping guide by Random Talking Bush** [[BLOG]](https://www.vg-resource.com/thread-25872.html)